paulcon/active_subspaces/README.md

 # Description

-Python utilities for working with active subspaces.
+*Active Subspaces* is a method for discovering low-dimensional subspaces of input parameters that accurately characterize the output of high-dimensional models.
+This dimension reduction can make otherwise infeasible parameter studies possible.
+This library contains python utilities for constructing and exploiting active subspaces.

 WARNING: Development is very active right now, so the interfaces are far from stable.
 It should settle down soon.
 Feel free to follow development.